kmcdevops/movie-analyzer-kmc/README.md

   - RESTful API for review management
   - Database integration with JPA/Hibernate
   - Model server communication for sentiment analysis
-  - Admin controls for health simulation
-  - Rate limiting and error handling
-  - Spring Actuator for monitoring
 - **Main Endpoints**:
   - `GET /api/reviews/{movieId}` - Get reviews for a movie
   - `POST /api/reviews` - Submit a new review